-From a colorful bay to a captivating bar scene, Galway is the perfect spot to experience quintessential Ireland.
-Check out my top Wanderlost spots.
+From a colorful bay to a captivating bar scene – not to mention great day trips – Galway is the perfect spot to experience quintessential Ireland.
+Here are five of my favorite spots!

 If you want to experience some quiet, peaceful, small-town Irish charm, then the city of Galway’s not the place for you.
 But, if you’re looking for bustling streets, loud (dance-inducing) music, and a lively Irish atmosphere, add Galway to your list.